Size: 1,004 acres

 Eco-Region: Southern Rocky Mountains

 Conservation Values: Agriculture, Scenic Open Space, Wildlife Habitat

 Type of Project: Donated Conservation Easement

-Trout Stalker Ranch is located along the Rio Chama, just south of the Village of Chama, and approximately 8 miles south of the Colorado border, along the scenic U.S 84/64 highway corridor.
-The property contains significant and unique natural resources, in part because it includes more than a mile of the Rio Chama and the Rio Chamita run through the property, and the landowners have invested in extensive restoration of the river to improve Trout fisheries and wildlife habitat.
+Trout Stalker Ranch is located along the Rio Chama, just south of the Village of Chama, along scenic U.S 84/64 highway about 8 miles south of the Colorado border.
+A significant stretch of the Rio Chama and the Rio Chamita run through the property, and the landowners have invested in extensive restoration of the river to improve Trout fisheries and wildlife habitat.

-Because the ranch encompasses the convergence of several different natural communities (riparian woodlands, aquatic, wetland meadows, dry uplands) the ranch supports an unusual diversity of plants and animals.
+Several different natural communities converge on the ranch ─ riparian woodlands, aquatic, wetland meadows, dry uplands ─ which support an unusual diversity of plants and animals.
 The riparian woodlands along the Rio Chama are especially suited for nesting birds.
-Wet meadow habitats are relatively rare in northern New Mexico and Trout Stalker Ranch contains approximately 68 acres of habitat for migrating birds, frogs and garter snakes, the savanna sparrow, Wilson snipe, western harvest mouse, and possibly the endangered meadow jumping mouse.
+Wet meadow habitats are relatively rare in northern New Mexico and Trout Stalker Ranch contains about 68 acres of habitat for migrating birds, frogs and garter snakes, the savanna sparrow, Wilson snipe, western harvest mouse, and possibly the endangered meadow jumping mouse.

 NMLC completed the first conservation easement on a portion of the Ranch in 2013, followed by a second easement in 2017.
 In December 2018, the landowner “stitched” together their existing easements and added another 250 new acres, creating one easement of roughly 1,004 acres of prime agricultural and riparian upland habitat right in the heart of the village of Chama.